MeAmarP/computer-vision-services/pytorch/README.md

 ### **5. Build the Docker Image**
-Build the Docker image with the following command:
+Build the Docker image with the following command: Make sure you are inside `pytorch/` dirctory

 ```bash
 docker build --pull --no-cache -t det-service .